3 brilliant benefits of learning a second language as a child

 Do it together

-If you are not already a native speaker of the language your child is learning, why not commit to learning it along with them!
-You can practise and even do lessons together.
+If you are not already a native speaker of the language your child is learning, why not commit to learning it along with them?
+You can practice together.

 Make it fun at home